esc/scipy2013-tutorial-numpy-ipython/intro_src/slides.rst

    \vspace{1cm}

 * The URL to access the notebook will be printed
-* Numpy and Matplotlib tools are available
+* Numpy and Matplotlib tools are available (pylab mode)
+* Plots will be displayed inside the notebook (inline mode)